 Themight not have a catchy name, but it’s a fast Wi-Fi adapter that works well on both 2.4GHz and 5Ghz frequencies.
 It’s relatively compact and affordable too, though isn’t the best at long range.

 If you don’t mind sacrificing a little portability, external hard drives and SSDs offer masses of capacity at a very affordable price.
 Our favorite is the Samsung T5, as it’s still svelte, looks good, performs even better, and is impressively affordable, even all the way up to 2TB.
 It’s a lot faster than your average external hard drive, and with no moving parts, it’s even somewhat shock resistant.

-Here are some of our other favorite external drives, from ones with huge capacity, to rugged protective shells.
+Here are some of our other favorite external drives in addition to the — from ones with huge capacity to rugged protective shells.

 Blue Yeti USB microphone

 A good microphone can take your video calls to a new level of intimacy and clarity, or improve your home video recording for streaming, voice-over, or any other audio projects you have.
 A very popular solution for semi-professional and amateur recording artists is the Blue Yeti.
 It’s a powerful, capable microphone with great features for one-to-one and multi-person recording, and it has a solid stand right out of the box if you don’t want to attach it to a boom arm.